eonist/eonist.github.io/_posts/2019-09-09-Result-type-tricks.md

 ### Simple Result:
 - Result is great with callbacks
-- Result is not great for returning methods, use throw instead, with light `do { try } catch {error}` code
+- Result is not great for returning values, use throw instead

 ### Simple Result
 ```swift